CodingNomads/articles/environment-variables/environment-variables.md

 ##Keep your Secrets Safe with Python Environment Variables

 Most programs that you build will include some secret information that you don't want to share with the world.
-Think: API keys for your web service calls, database login credentials, or the ingredients to your secret sauce in your recipe generator.
+Think: API keys for your web service calls, database login credentials, or the ingredients to your secret sauce in your recipe generator!

 > While Git and GitHub are great, those personal secrets should _never_ make their way to the open-source community.

-That's where Python Environment Variables come in handy!
+That's where Python Environment Variables come in handy.
 Knowing how to work with environment variables is a crucial skill when building for the web, and can be helpful in many other situations that require some level of secrecy.

 In this blog you will learn how to keep your secrets safe using **environment variables**.
 By the end you will know how to: